 If you live in California and care about your individual rights you should read this interview with a top defense attorney.
 Laws are changing in California and not for the better.
-For over twenty years James Silverstein has been one of the country’s top criminal defense lawyers.
+For decades Peter Knecht has been one of the country’s top criminal defense lawyers.
 He knows how the system “really” works and gives us his unique insights as to what’s wrong with our criminal justice system.

 He was once the D.A. in charge of the Beverly Hills Judicial District and taught search and seizure at the Sheriff’s Academy.
 When he later switched from this showcase position he gained fame and notoriety as a defense attorney.